Types of Opportunities

 Paid: Financial compensation offered.
 Typically limited to 8-10 hours per week maximum during academic semesters.
 Federal Work Study positions have specific guidelines.
 Please visit hr.williams.edu/student-employment/federal-work-study and hr.williams.edu/student-employment/supervisors/off-campus-employers for additional details.

-Academic Credit: For-credit (uncompensated) work available during the 12-week fall and/or spring semester(s) or 3-week Winter Study term.
-Typical expectations are 4-6 hours per week for 10-12 weeks during semesters, 30-40 hours per week for 3 weeks during Winter Study.
+Academic Credit: For-credit (uncompensated) work available during the 12-week fall and/or spring semester(s) or 3.5-week Winter Study term.
+Typical expectations are 4-6 hours per week for 10-12 weeks during semesters, 30-40 hours per week for 3.5 weeks during Winter Study.

-Summer Internship: Up to 30-40 hours per week for 8-10 weeks during June through August.
-Compensation offered, although funding may be available through the Career Center at Williams, or from other grants and fellowships.
+Summer Internship: Expected time commitment of 30-40 hours per week for 8-10 weeks typically mid-June through most of August.
+If no compensation can be offered by the host, funding may be available through the Alumni Sponsored Internship Program of the Williams Career Center, or from grants and fellowships from other campus sources.

 Time Frames of Involvement